 WHAT WE KNOW

-Graeme has already been specific about a number of things.
+Davis has already been specific about a number of things.
 There will be five episodes in the new campaign, each 160 pages long.
 They will have the titles The Enemy in Shadows, Death on the Reik, Power Behind the Throne, The Horned Rat and The Empire in “Something”.
 The title of the final part has not yet been decided.
 Each will include background information in addition to the adventure itself, continuing the practice of the original Enemy Within campaign.

 There will also be companion volumes, which will contain supplementary material.
 Some of this will be reused from existing sources, but 30% to 50% will be new material.

-Graeme has been given free rein to write the campaign as he likes, and intends to write it according to the designers’ original intentions, or at least what he and Phil Gallagher can remember of them.
+Davis has been given free rein to write the campaign as he likes, and intends to write it according to the designers’ original intentions, or at least what he and Phil Gallagher can remember of them.
 He has also said there will be major twists and changes to keep old players guessing.
 He seems understandably excited about the project.

 Davis’ plan to follow the original intentions for the campaign faces the obstacle of knowing what those intentions were.
-Davis freely admits he was not heavily involved in planning the campaign; that was handled by Jim Bambra and Phil Gallagher.
+He freely admits he was not heavily involved in planning the campaign; that was handled by Jim Bambra and Phil Gallagher.
 He also says that Bambra is estranged from the Warhammer community.
 That leaves Gallagher as the only source of information, and his prior recollections have been quite sketchy.